biostat821-2023/Final__project/README.md

 ## Implementation
-To achieve our objectives, we plan to develop a Python script that will prompt users to provide breast cancer-related information and convert it into an API.
-Subsequently, we will store the collected data in a database.
-Furthermore, we will create an analysis function that will offer essential yet straightforward breast cancer analysis and present the results to users through the API.
-Finally, we will also build a container for all our work.
+To achieve our objectives, we plan to develop a Python script and convert it into an API that will prompt users to provide breast cancer-related information.
+Subsequently, we will store the collected data in a build-up database.
+For this project, we will use some existing breast cancer datasets to mock a database.
+Furthermore, we will create analysis functions that will offer essential yet straightforward breast cancer analysis and present the results to users through the API.
+Finally, we will containerize all our work.

 ![Untitled drawing](https://user-images.githubusercontent.com/70648104/230992080-781d7835-48cb-4170-bd17-e628a2373beb.jpg)